 Many of these factors are part of a natural process for all foundations, but here are some of the major signs of non-structural cracks:

 Unlike structural cracks, cosmetic ones are usually thin and less aggressive.
 They also don’t require any elaborate repairs.
-And when they’re fixed, they tend to last a long time.
-The only thing you need to worry about is when water starts to seep through, because it can cause mold growth.
+When they’re fixed, they tend to last a long time.
+The only thing you need to worry about is if water starts to seep through, because it can cause mold growth.

 Structural Foundation Cracks